Allies raising pressure on Israel to halt Gaza bombardment

 “Biden is more popular than Netanyahu within Israel.
 Netanyahu does not have the trust of most Israelis,” observed Al Jazeera’s senior political analyst, Marwan Bishara.

-According to him, now is the time for Biden to pressure Netanyahu into changing course on Gaza, including implementing an immediate humanitarian ceasefire.
+According to Bishara, now is the time for Biden to pressure Netanyahu into changing course on Gaza, including implementing an immediate humanitarian ceasefire.

 “Biden needs to pull the plug on Netanyahu” if he refuses to abide by the US stance, he said.